Special offer

 • For those entitled to four weeks of vacation, payment is 8% of annual gross income.

-For more information on vacation entitlement and vacation pay, please see the Federal labour standards.
+For more information on vacation entitlement and vacation pay, please refer to the Federal Labour Standards.

 Paid vs. unpaid leave

-• Maternity-related reassignment and leave: paid leave while your employer is examining the request.
+• Parental-related reassignment and leave: This is about paid leave while your employer is examining the request.

-• Leave for victims of family violence: the first five days of leave are paid when you have three consecutive months of continuous employment with the same employer.
+• Leave for victims of family violence: The first five days of leave are paid after an employee has three consecutive months of continuous employment with the same employer.

-• Bereavement leave: the first three days of leave are paid when you have three consecutive months of continuous employment with the same employer.
+• Bereavement leave: The first three days of leave are paid when an employee has completed three consecutive months of continuous employment with the same employer.

 Provincial vs. federal laws